genevalab/anolebiblio/README.md

 ---
 ###To download:
-- Right click on anoles.bib link above and select "Save Link As..."
+- Click on the "Clone or download" link in the upper right hand corner to download as a ZIP file

 - Alternatively you can use `git` from the Terminal: